ESWolfson89/Entity-Resolution-Exercise/README.md

 By Eric Wolfson

-You can view the solution in GitHub, or download a zip file of the repository by click "Code", then "download zip".
+You can view the solution in GitHub, or download a zip file of the repository by clicking the green "Code" bottom at the top right, then "download zip".

 Files included with this exercise:
 1) The original csv files and assessment pdf provided with the exercise